MichaelPavlovic/SupportTicket-App/README.md

-# SupportTicket-App
+# Support Ticket App

-PHP and XML support ticket app
+A simple support ticket app built with PHP and XML that allows users to login, view tickets and chat with admins.